chromium/chromium/mojo/public/tools/bindings/README.md

 Regardless of target language, all interface messages are validated during deserialization before they are dispatched to a receiving implementation of the interface.
-This helps to ensure consitent validation across interfaces without leaving the burden to developers and security reviewers every time a new message is added.
+This helps to ensure consistent validation across interfaces without leaving the burden to developers and security reviewers every time a new message is added.